Mission, Vision, and Financial Transparency - Habitat for Humanity of Greater Sacramento

 - Seek and work in dynamic partnerships to develop our community

-- Work to increase overall home ownership in Sacramento County
+- Work to increase overall home ownership in Sacramento and Yolo Counties

 - We are a non-profit 501(c)(3), private, non-governmental organization